cbess/FirebaseCrud/readme.md

 ### Dev Notes

 - You will need to provide your own `google-services.json` file.
 Which you get from your *Firebase Console*.
-- Yoou will need an actual device for *Firebase Remote Config* to work.
+- You will need an actual device for *Firebase Remote Config* to work.
 It does not work in the Emulator.
+- Update your database permissions to allow `read` and `write` without *auth*.

 ### License